 Hailed as a fabulous substitute for maple syrup, Buckwheat honey is often drizzled over toasts, crepes, pancakes or waffles.
 As stout and complex as honey gets, buckwheat honey is a highly favoured choice for beer brewing and a perfect choice for marinating meats in roasted and barbecued meat recipes.
 It also pairs excellent with goat or blue cheese.

 Buckwheat honey, nature's superfood, is considered as one of the most medicinal honeys around.
-It has higher concentrations of macronutrients, trace elements and anti-oxidant compounds.
+It has higher concentrations of macronutrients, trace elements and anti-oxidant compounds (Plant Foods for Human Nutrition, September 2017).
 Rich in polyphenols, Buckwheat honey is especially sought-after for strengthening the capillary walls and thereby reducing the risk of high blood pressure, preventing stroke, arterial hypertension, and cardiovascular diseases, as well as improving blood formation, deficiency of blood and treatment of anemia.
 It is also recommended as an efficient varietal for reducing cholesterol and weight loss programs.
 Essential minerals such as iron, zinc, copper and magnesium present in Buckwheat honey also help in promoting the health of muscles and nerves.

 Darker honeys are often recommended for children who are coughing as they contain more bioactive compounds.
 Many studies have shown that Buckwheat honey is more effective than over-the-counter cough syrup for treating a cough.
 For instance, in a study of children aged 2 to 18 (Archives of Pediatrics and Adolescent Medicine, 2007) who had colds and coughs.
 One third of the children received artificially-honey-flavored dextromethorphan (DM) cough suppressant, one third received real buckwheat honey, and one third were given no treatment.
 It was found that honey was better than no treatment and also significantly outperformed DM syrups.
 It reduced the number of coughs, the severity of coughs, and improved sleep for the children.